Working while studying

 The information on this page is about visa restrictions on working for Student visas granted under the Student Route or Tier 4 visas (issued before that route was renamed in October 2020) both referred to as 'Student visa' below.
 You will also need to balance the opportunities of possible part time work experience with your own wellbeing and the demands of study and keep to University guidelines.

 Special note if you have both a Student Visa and a European Health Insurance Card.
-Some EHIC holders might be eligible for a refund of the Immigration Health Surcharge paid as part of your Student Visa application.
-However this refund may only be available if you have not worked in the UK.
-For further information see the Home Office's page on IHS refunds.
+Some EHIC holders might be eligible for reimbursement of the Immigration Health Surcharge (IHS) paid as part of your Student Visa application.
+However this refund may only be available if you do not work or intend to work in the UK.
+For a more detailed explanation see our information on IHS.

 If you have a Student visa for full-time degree level study